AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 You then need to compile the code by ''accept''-ing the source code.
 Right click on the text pane and select the option ''Accept''.
 The class we have defined contains two instance variables, `weights` and `bias`.
 We now have to add a few methods that manipulate these variables before some actual work.
 Let first focus on manipulating the `weights` variable.
 We will define two methods to write a value to that variable and another to read from it.

+You may wonder why we define a class `Neuron` and not `Perceptron`.
+In the future chapter we will turn our class `Neuron` into an open abstraction to artificial neuron.

 Here is the code of the `weights:` method defined in the class `Perceptron`:

 ~~~~~~~
-Perceptron>>weights: someWeightsAsNumbers
+Neuron>>weights: someWeightsAsNumbers
 	weights := someWeightsAsNumbers copy
 ~~~~~~~

 To define this method, you need to select the class in the class panel (second top list panel).
-Then write the code given above *without* `Perceptron>>`.
+Then write the code given above *without* `Neuron>>`.
 Then you should accept the code, by right clicking on the 'Accept' menu item.
 Accepting a method has the effect to compile it.
 The code define the method named `weights:` which accepts one argument, provided as a variable named `someWeightsAsNumbers`.

 The expression `weights := someWeightsAsNumbers copy` creates a copy of the provided argument and assign it to the variable `weights`.
 The copy is not necessary, but it is useful to prevent some hard-to-debug issues.